joelbarreto/cvn/content/en/timeline/first bod meeting.md

 omit_header_text = true
 +++

-First meeting of the Board was held at Newark, CA.<!--more--> The founding board consisted of three memebers
+The board of directors held their first meeting at Newark, CA.<!--more--> The founding board consisted of three directors
 - Joel Barreto
 - Sowmya Krishnan
 - Zaheer Allam

 The meeting was held in the main conference room at RITSNET's offices.

+At this meeting, the officers of the nonprofit were elected.
+- Sowmya was elected as **Chairperson and President**.
+- Zaheer was elected as **Vice-President** and
+- Joel was elected as **Secretary and Treasurer**.